Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Experiment I: Planning tasks in simulator

-\textbf{Result:} Table~\ref{tbl:hyouka_exp2_plan} shows the evaluation results for the basic and advanced planning tasks.
-Figure~\ref{fig:exp1_plan} shows the example of the estimated path.
-Overall, the evaluation value of the proposed method is better than that of the comparative method, and the calculation time can be significantly reduced compared to SoCoNavi, which requires pre-calculation.
-For validation, this study was implemented on one CPU using Python, however, the computation time will be further accelerated by parallel processing and the use of GPUs.
-In the basic task, this also demonstrates that the proposed method solves the problem of stopping the path before reaching the objective, which occurs in SpCoSNavi (A$^\star$ approx.).
-The N-SR of the baseline methods was lower than that of the proposed method because there were cases where the goal was chosen to be a bedroom far from the initial position.
-This demonstrated the effectiveness of the proposed method based on the theory of probabilistic inference.
+\textbf{Result:} Tables~\ref{tbl:hyouka_exp2_plan} and~\ref{tbl:hyouka_exp2_plan_advanced} present the evaluation results for the basic and advanced planning tasks.
+Figure~\ref{fig:exp1_plan} presents an example of the estimated path\footnote{A video of the robot simulation moving along the estimated path is available at {\url{https://youtu.be/w8vfEPtnWEg}}.}.
+Overall, SpCoTMHP outperformed the comparison methods and significantly reduced the computation time.
+The basic task demonstrated that the proposed method solves the problem of stopping the path before reaching the objective, which occurs in SpCoSNavi (A$^\star$ approx.).
+The N-SPL of the baseline methods was lower than that of the proposed method because there were cases wherein the goal was selected as a bedroom far from the initial position (Fig.~\ref{fig:exp1_plan}~(b) and (c)).
+This demonstrated the effectiveness of the proposed method based on probabilistic inference (i.e., CaI).

-The advanced task confirmed that the proposed method could estimate the path using the waypoint.
-In contrast, SpCoNavi and baselines could not estimate the path using the waypoint (Fig.~\ref{fig:path_spconavi}).
-Although the PL of the proposed method tended to be longer than that of others, the reason for this comes from passing through the correct waypoint.
-The PL could be further shortened by increasing the number of waypoint candidates and adding post-processing to smooth the path.
-Consequently, the proposed method achieves better path planning by considering all the initial, waypoint, and goal positions.
+The advanced task confirmed that the proposed method could estimate the path via the waypoint (Fig.~\ref{fig:exp1_plan}~(d)).
+Although SpCoTMHP had the disadvantage of estimating slightly redundant paths, the reduced computation time and improved planning performance render it a more practical approach than conventional methods.
+Consequently, the proposed method achieved better path planning by considering all the initial, waypoint, and goal positions.

+SpCoTMHP exhibited faster path planning compared to SpCoNavi (Viterbi), despite its inferior performance in basic task path planning.
+This improvement stems from the reduction in the number of inference states and computational complexity achieved through hierarchization and approximation.
+In both basic and advanced tasks, SpCoTMHP notably enhanced path planning performance compared to SpCoNavi (A$^\star$ approx.).
+Consequently, the SpCoNavi problem outlined in Section~\ref{sec:preliminary_spco} was effectively addressed by SpCoTHMP.